-- 1) Given the possibility that some students will feel disadvantaged in their ability to take some of the so-called "comps -relevant" courses as electives, students are strongly encouraged to audit as many comps-relevant courses as their schedule allows. - 2) The one-credit Ethics course and the online, two-hour Child Abuse Reporting training are NOT requirements for the CMHSAC, but are necessary for fulfilling the academic requirements for CASAC eligibility. - a.
-Consequently, those students who wish to complete all of the academic requirements for the CASAC will need to take the Ethics course, thus increasing their total credits to 31, along with the free, 2-hour online training on Child Abuse Reporting. - 3) Students who wish to apply for admission to the clinical PhD program will also have to take the Research Methods, Intro to Stats & Research Design, and History & Systems courses.
-Thus, they will not take elective courses but instead will complete one additional "A" level course. - 4) The Adult Psychopathology course is not part of the required CMHSAC curriculum but is required for CASAC eligibility and is also part of the Clinical MA track.
+- 1) The one-credit Ethics course and the online, two-hour Child Abuse Reporting training are NOT requirements for the CMHSAC, but are necessary for fulfilling the academic requirements for CASAC eligibility. - a.
+Consequently, those students who wish to complete all of the academic requirements for the CASAC will need to take the Ethics course, thus increasing their total credits to 31, along with the free, 2-hour online training on Child Abuse Reporting. - 2) Students who wish to apply for admission to the clinical PhD program will also have to take Intro to Stats & Research Design course. - 3) The Adult Psychopathology course is not part of the required CMHSAC curriculum but is required for CASAC eligibility and is also part of the Clinical MA track.